MuzdalfaZulfiqar/BlogCard/README.md

 # Blog Card

-Thisfrontend project demonstrates a simple `blog-card` component designed to practice Flexbox layout techniques.
+This frontend project demonstrates a simple `blog-card` component designed to practice Flexbox layout techniques.
 -The card is styled with Flexbox used to arrange and style the elements.
 -This is fully responsive, ensuring it displays well on various screen sizes.